ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 {::boilerplate bcp14}

-This document uses the Augmented BNF defined in {{!RFC5234}} and updated by {{!RFC7405}} along with the "#rule" extension defined in {{Section 5.6.1 of HTTP}}.

 The term Origin is to be interpreted as described in Section 7 of {{!WEB-ORIGIN=RFC6454}}.

 This document uses the terms List, Item and Integer from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing, along with the concept of "bare item".

-The header fields defined in this document are collectively referred to as "RateLimit header fields".

 # Terminology

 ## Quota {#quota}

-A quota is an allocation of capacity that a server tracks to enable it to limit client requests.
-That capacity is counted in quota units and may be reallocated at the end of a time window {#time-window}.
+A quota is an allocation of capacity to enable a server to limit client requests.
+That capacity is counted in quota units and may be reallocated at the end of a time window {{time-window}}.

+## Quota Unit {#quota-unit}

+A quota unit is the unit of measure used to count the activity of a client.

 ## Quota Partition {#quota-partition}